SunnyTseng/Birds-Canada-ARU-east/docs/working-notes.md

 - Questions:

   - Holden Meadow only have 5 days of data instead of 10
+  - There are some data can’t be opened!
+The data was damaged

 - Processed 3 sites, and got contacted by Birds Canada as the contract budget is not approved - stopped working on this project at the moment

+### Dec.
+18, 2023

+- Next steps:

+  - Finish running the rest of the recordings, site by site (need the location)

+  - Communicate the questions with Ghram

+  - Combine output from each site, each ARU